How Much Does It Cost to Live In Peru?

 If you are, then paying all your bills and buying necessities is a bit more difficult.

-Minimum wage in Peru is around 250$.
+The minimum wage in Peru is around 250$.

 Peru Safety Overview

 READ THE FULL REPORT: Peru Safety ReviewSafety Index: